makyo/stimmtausch/doc/wishlist.md

     * Maybe highlight characters over limit
     * Break it up at post limit, with command to run before each successive post?
         * Break at one word before limit
-        * Use command prefix to send next chunk
+        * Use command prefix to send next chun
         * e.g: `post_limit_chunk_prefix: "spoof ...%s"` or something?
 * On that note, means of staging posts (ctrl+enter?)
+* Similarly, ability for input buffer to optionally expand with long posts.
 * List of open logfiles per world
 * Timestamps (both ui and logging)
 * Connection tiling